nstliveinst — NST script to customize the liveinst process.

 operation.

-meant to be used after an "NST Live Minimal" hard
+meant to be used after an "NST Live Minimal

 disk installation followed by the "yum install